-Asian Adventures has become a specialist in helping the travellers to sight some selected rare bird and wildlife species and has extended its reach worldwide.
-The people who have travelled with us remember us not only for extending an incredible experience but also maintaining highest quality standards and transparency each time.
+Asian Adventures has become a specialist in helping the travelers to sight some selected rare bird and wildlife species and has extended its reach worldwide.
+The people who have traveled with us remember us not only for extending an incredible experience but also maintaining the highest quality standards and transparency each time.

 We have completed 22 years of existence and now we seek to direct our focus towards conservation.
 The entity has taken numerous conservation measures across the nation and now we desire to put more efforts to upscale it.
 I also wish to work with residents of the Himalayan region who wish to transform their houses into homestays.
 I want to help them so that they become self-reliant but also take responsibility of keeping the charm of the region preserved and contribute their part in conservation.
 Any individual or organization which desires to extend a supportive hand in this direction is warmly and duly invited.

 We have come together with Chintan and NGO which works for environmental sustainability in partnership with people and groups from diverse sections of society.
 Their focus is on ensuring equitable and sustainable production and consumption of materials, and improved disposal and management of waste.

 When you leave behind nondegradable waste such as your plastic packaging from chips, namkeens, biscuits, sachets, wet wipes, we have to find a way to dispose of it.
 It cannot be recycled, it cannot be composted.
 We have to spend money to transport it out of Pangot.
 It reaches Haldwani.
 No one can recycle it even there.

 This results in the municipality collecting it and dumping it.
 Some of it flies away and ends up in the local rivers.
 From there, it reaches the Ganges and then the oceans.
 Plastics in the oceans is a global crisis.
 The UN says that if we do not stop using and throwing so much plastic, by 2050, we will have more plastics than fish in the oceans.